jprochazka/adsb-receiver/bash/extras/PLAN.md

 - Backups are created before target writes where possible.
 - Old PHP portal settings not used by the new Angular/Flask app may be skipped.
 - RRD migration copies existing files and does not overwrite new files.
+- Nginx is the default web server for the new Flask/Angular portal.
+- Existing lighttpd installs are treated as legacy sources: document root is inspected before takeover, lighttpd is stopped/disabled only when Nginx is ready to take port 80, and lighttpd packages/config are not purged by default.

 Final validation:
 - `bash -n bash/extras/portal.sh` passes.